 Other resorts followed their lead and by the early nineties Caribbean all-inclusives had become enormously popular.
-Many, if not most were being marketed towards singles and in the public eye they developed a reputation for raucous nightlife, if not much else.
+Many, if not most, were marketed towards singles, and in the public eye they developed a reputation for raucous nightlife if not much else.

 More traditional, luxury hotel brands, like Hyatt and Marriott, have also lately started to open their own all-inclusives, something quite unthinkable a few decades ago.

 So all-inclusive resorts have evolved enormously and, though the singles-orientated resorts have since become quite passé, with couples and families now dominating, there is still no one type of all-inclusive guest.
 They attract people from right across the board and are today one of global hospitality’s fastest-growing sectors.

 Today there are roughly 1,500 resorts worldwide offering all-inclusive packages nearly half of which are in Mexico and the islands of the Caribbean.